 Posted on: April 10, 2014 by Martin Curiel, CFA in Wealth management

-If I were to buy a Big Mac, fries, and a medium Coke at my local McDonald’s, it would cost $6.58.
-But if I buy the combo meal that includes all three items it would cost me $5.99, which translates to about a $10 savings.
+At the time of this writing, if I were to buy a Big Mac, fries, and a medium Coke at my local McDonald’s, it would cost $6.58.
+But if I buy the combo meal that includes all three items it would cost me $5.99, and thus would save $0.59 .
 As consumers, we have been trained to believe that purchasing the “combo” is always a good deal.
 This idea, however, is not generally applicable in the financial services industry.
 Buying a “combo” financial product is likely to generate high fees and inefficiencies.

 In this article, I’d like to discuss a few common combo financial products, which may appear to be docile, harmless sheep, but are actually wolves that can take a bite out of one’s wealth.
 My argument centers on the idea that in the world of finance and investments, it is almost always impossible to bundle products and create something greater than the sum of its parts.